Thinking about listing your home for sale? Great! Here are three important things you need to take a look at before you get going.

 BC also has a new provincial tax called the Speculation and Vacancy Tax.

 If you sell your principal residence, you may be exempt from capital gains taxes on that property.
+You may be required to pay capital gains taxes on the sale of investment property.

 Here is a difficult topic – non-residency issues.

-Step Three: Think about Timing
+Step Three: Think about Timing before you list your home for sale

 There are several timing issues you should think about when you are considering selling your home.